HewlettPackard/c-spiffe/BUILDING.md

 ###  Build Docker Image

-You can build the docker image from source with the above command line:
+You can build the docker image from source with the following command line:

 ```
 git clone git@github.com:HewlettPackard/c-spiffe.git